The Investor's Refi Mindset: It's Not About the Payment, It's About the Paycheck

 Why Refi Is Different for Investors

-Cash-Out Refi Mechanics for Investors
+Cash-Out Refi Mechanics

-How does a cash-out refi actually work?
 You've got a property worth $200,000.
 You owe $100,000.
 Your equity is $100K.
 A lender will typically go to 75% LTV on an investment property — that's $150,000 in total loan amount.
 Pay off the existing $100K mortgage, and $50,000 lands in your pocket.
 Tax-free.
 No 1031 exchange required.
 No sale.
-You just pulled capital out of an appreciating asset and freed it up for the next purchase.

-The catch?
-Your payment goes up.
-You're borrowing more.
-So the property has to support it.
-DSCRdebt service coverage ratio — is the test.
-Lenders want 1.25x minimum on rental refis.
-If the property's cash-flow covers the new payment with a 25% cushion, you're good.
-If it doesn't, the refi doesn't pencil.
-Run the numbers before you apply.
-A $200K property with $1,800 a month in rent and $400 in expenses has $1,400 in NOI.
+The catch: your payment goes up.
+The property has to support it.
+DSCR is the test — lenders want 1.25x minimum on rental refis.
+A $200K property with $1,800/month rent and $400 in expenses has $1,400 in NOI.
 At 7.5% on a $150K loan, your payment is about $1,050.
-DSCR is 1.33.
-You're in.
+DSCR is 1.33 — you're in.
 Bump the loan to $160K and the payment jumps to $1,120.
-DSCR drops to 1.25.
-Right at the line.
+DSCR drops to 1.25 — right at the line.
 Know your ceiling before you ask for the max.

 HELOC as a Revolving Deal Fund